Stripe Paused Payouts: Why and How to Save Your Business

 Stripe maintains lists of restricted and prohibited businesses to ensure compliance with legal requirements and to manage risk on their platform.
 These lists outline the types of businesses and activities that are either completely prohibited from using Stripe or require additional scrutiny and approval before being allowed to process payments.

-The prohibited businesses list includes categories that Stripe does not support under any circumstances due to legal or ethical concerns.
+The Stripe prohibited business list includes categories that Stripe does not support under any circumstances due to legal or ethical concerns.
 Some examples of prohibited businesses include:

 • Illegal products and services